franlumer/spoofing-tool/README.md

-# spoofing-tool
-Linux | python-developed ARP spoofing tool
+# python-developed ARP spoofing tool

 This is a python - developed ARP spoofing tool